isgasho/parts/tests/data/README.md

 GPT label, one ext4-labeled partition, name "Test", starting at 1MiB and ending at 9MiB, for a partition size of 8MiB.

+The protective MBR start and end CHS is incorrect

 ### `test_parts_cf`

 An empty 10MiB file, created with cfdisk.
 Treated as if a 512 block size.